Thank you for the offer, we have decided to cooperate with another supplier;

 Reason #2: You don’t get to the right people on the purchasing committee

 According to Gartner’s research, on average, 7 people are involved in B2B purchases.
-[3].
+[5].
+However, recent studies note that the modern buying committee typically includes 11 people in today’s complex purchasing environment.
 These are often people in different positions.

 Let us take the CRM system as an example.
 Apart from people from sales and marketing, the president, purchasing, IT, legal or the finance department may be involved in the process of its purchase.